 The lyrics of this song capture the feeling you have during those particular moments in college.
 Right or wrong, these snapshots make up the college experience and shape the person you become.
 The guitar’s strumming pattern and the percussion’s rhythmic pattern give the song a drive, making it feel as though every word is important.
 College has a similar ability to make every day feel like it counts.
 Another thing that I like about this song is that it’s about a youthful experience.
 Although we do a lot of growing up in college, at heart, many of us still feel like kids.
 We have a youthful energy that we bring to everything we do.
 This song perfectly captures that spirit in the context of the ups and downs of life.

 “I did it all/I owned every second that this world could give”

 This song is an anthem about making the best of everything life hands you.
 In college, you’ll have so many new experiences; Whether good or bad, you will learn a lot and grow as a person.
 Rolling with the punches and celebrating the successes is the best way to live.
 The narrator of “I Lived” lists many hopes he has for the listener about how they will live their life.
 In essence, the message is that you should live fearlessly.
 If you’ve just finished a long assignment, an exam, or a semester, you can crank up this song and jam out.
 The upbeat tempo and inspirational lyrics will make you feel invincible.

 What do you think of the songs?
-Have any to add?
+Do you have anything to add?
+Are you one of those Bon Jovi fans or do you like songs from Kanye West?
 Let us know in the comments!

 Brought to you by Bose audio